Skip to main content

 Common Issues

-1. No response when reporting data: Verify that the Access Token matches the platform configuration, and that the device network can reach the plugin port.
+3. No response when reporting data: Verify that the Access Token matches the platform configuration, and that the device network can reach the adapter uplink port 19090.

-3. Platform connection failed: Confirm the platform.url in configs/config.yaml is reachable from the plugin host.
+5. Platform connection failed: Confirm platform.url in configs/config.yaml is reachable from the adapter host, and that the configured MQTT broker is running.